-• the environmental risk mapping is based on a multi-criteria mapping tool filled by affiliates and monitored at Group level.
+- The four pillars of the Good Times from a Good Place roadmap - the environmental risk mapping is based on a multi-criteria mapping tool filled by affiliates and monitored at Group level.
 Affiliates identify and rate environmental risks throughout the product's life cycle based on two criteria: their severity (including potential financial impact), scored from 1 to 7 and their probability, scored from 1 to 5.